ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.rssfeed/README.md

 For details on the template system, see chapter Template based on examples

-#### Attribute rss_maxarticles

-The maximum number of individual articles displayed from the RSS feed

-#### Attribute rss_filter

-For the filter function, one or more filter criteria can be entered in the field, separated by semicolons (;).
-The following article attributes are searched for the search: title, description, categories.
-Only articles that contain one of these terms are displayed.

 ### RSS Feed Multi widget 3

 With this widget, several feeds can be aggregated in one feed.